-The radial glial cells, which are marked by long projections that can forge through brain tissue, had never previously been found in an adult spinal cord.
-Radial glia, which are instrumental in building the brain and spinal cord during an organism's embryonic phase, vastly outnumber other potential stem cells in the spinal cord and are much more accessible.
+The radial glial cells, marked by long projections that can forge through brain tissue, had never previously been found in an adult spinal cord.
+Radial glia, instrumental in building the brain and spinal cord during an organism's embryonic phase, vastly outnumber other potential stem cells in the spinal cord and are much more accessible.
 Their findings were published online this week in PLoS One.

-Stem cells have the capability of dividing into more specialized types of cells, either during the growth of an organism or to help replenish other cells.
-Scientists consider stem cells a promising way to replace injured or diseased organs and tissues.
+Stem cells can divide into more specialized types of cells, either during the growth of an organism or to help replenish other cells.
+Scientists consider stem cells a promising replacement for injured or diseased organs and tissues.

-The search for spinal stem cells of the central nervous system has until now focused deep in the spinal cord.
-Jane Roskams, a professor in the UBC Dept. of Zoology, broadened the search by using genetic profiles of nervous system stem cells that were developed and made publicly accessible by the Allen Institute for Brain Science in Seattle.
+The search for spinal stem cells of the central nervous system has, until now, focused deep in the spinal cord.
+Jane Roskams, a professor in the UBC Dept. of Zoology, broadened the search by using genetic profiles of nervous system stem cells developed and made publicly accessible by the Allen Institute for Brain Science in Seattle.

-Roskams, collaborating with researchers at the Allen Institute, McGill University and Yale University, found cells with similar genes - radial glial cells - along the outside edge of spinal cords of mice.
+Roskams, collaborating with researchers at the Allen Institute, McGill University, and Yale University, found cells with similar genes - radial glial cells - along the outside edge of the spinal cords of mice.

 Roskams' team also found that radial glial cells in the spinal cord share a unique set of genes with other neural stem cells.
 Several of these - when mutated - can lead to human diseases, including some that target the nervous system.
 That discovery opens new possibilities for potential gene therapy treatments that would replace mutated, dysfunctional spinal cord cells with healthier ones produced by the radial glial cells.

 "These long strands of radial glial cells amount to a potentially promising repair network that is perfectly situated to help people recover from spinal cord injuries or spinal disorders," Roskams says.
 "For some reason, they aren't re-activated very effectively in adulthood.
-The key is to find a way of stimulating them so they reprise their role of generating new neural cells when needed."
+The key is stimulating them, so they reprise their role of generating new neural cells when needed."